autokitteh/samples/purrr/README.md

 1. Mapping PRs to Slack channel ID strings
 2. Mapping reviews to Slack message ID strings
 3. Caching user IDs (optimization to reduce API calls)
+4. User opt-out database

 Use-cases 1 and 2 use a TTL of 100 days (configurable in the `autokitteh.yaml` manifest file).
-Use-case 3 uses a TTL of a day since the last cache hit.
+Use-case 3 uses a TTL of one day since the last cache hit.
+Use-case 4 is permanent (until the user opts back in).

 > [!NOTE]
 > For the purpose of the first two use-cases, PuRRR assumes that a PR's cache